MKowal2/mkowal2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently doing my PhD at [York University](https://www.yorku.ca/) under the supervision of [Dr. Kostantinos Derpanis](https://cs.ryerson.ca/~kosta/).
-I am a postgraduate affiliate at the [Vector Institute](https://vectorinstitute.ai/) and the Lead Scientist in Residence at [NextAI](https://www.nextcanada.com/next-ai/).
-My research interests are in the domain of explainable computer vision with a focus on image and video understanding tasks.
+I am doing my PhD at [York University](https://www.yorku.ca/) under the supervision of [Dr. Kostantinos Derpanis](https://cs.ryerson.ca/~kosta/) where I am doing research in explainable computer vision with a focus on image and video understanding tasks.
+I am currently a research intern at [Toyota Research Institute](https://www.tri.global/) on the machine learning team, and a faculty affiliate researcher at the [Vector Institute](https://vectorinstitute.ai/).
+I was the Lead Scientist in Residence at [NextAI](https://www.nextcanada.com/next-ai/) from 2020-2022.

 I completed a Bachelors of Applied Science (B.A.Sc) in [Applied Mathematics and Engineering](https://www.queensu.ca/mathstat/mthe) with a specialization in Mechanical Engineering at [Queen's University](https://www.queensu.ca/) in Kingston, Ontario, Canada.
 After graduating from my Bachelors degree, I worked at [Morrison Hershfield](https://www.morrisonhershfield.com) as a mechanical design engineer (in training).
 I designed buildings, labratories, and condos, with a team of other mechanical, evironmental, electrical, and control engineers.
 I then obtained my M.Sc at the [Ryerson Vision Lab](https://ryersonvisionlab.github.io/) in August 2020 under the co-supervision of [Dr. Neil Bruce]([https://cs.ryerson.ca/~bruce/](https://socs.uoguelph.ca/~brucen/)) and [Dr. Kosta Derpanis](https://cs.ryerson.ca/~kosta/).
 My M.Sc thesis focused on multi-modal action recognition.

-As the Lead Scientist in Residence (SiR) at [NextAI](https://www.nextcanada.com/next-ai/), I act as a technical consultant for multiple AI-based startups in Toronto.
-Some of the companies I have worked with are [Origami-XR](https://www.origami-xr.com/), [Future Fertility](https://futurefertility.com/), [VideoLogic](https://www.videologic.io/), [NoLeak Defence](https://www.noleak.io/), [Argentum](https://www.argentum.ai/).

 My hobbies include health and fitness, competitive Super Smash Bros.
 Melee, birds, close up magic, and progressive house music.

 ## News

+- I have accepted an offer to do a research internship at [Toyota Research Institute](https://www.tri.global/) for the Summer of 2023 at the Palo Alto HQ office!
 - I gave a talk at [Vector's Endless Summer School program](https://vectorinstitute.ai/programs-courses/endless-summer-school/) on Current Trends in Computer Vision and a CVPR 2022 Recap
 - Paper accepted to the International Journal of Computer Vision (IJCV) - SegMix: Co-occurrence Driven Mixup for Semantic Segmentation and Adversarial Robustness.
 [Paper](https://arxiv.org/abs/2108.09929).